 Towing devices shall be attached to the chassis frame either by the chassis manufacturer or in accordance with the chassis manufacturer’s specifications.

-Each towing device shall have a strength rating of 13,500 pounds each for a combined rating of 27,000 pounds with the force applied in the rearward direction, parallel to the ground, and parallel to the longitudinal axis of the chassis frame rail.
+C. Each towing device shall have a strength rating of 13,500 pounds each for a combined rating of 27,000 pounds with the force applied in the rearward direction, parallel to the ground, and parallel to the longitudinal axis of the chassis frame rail.

-The towing devices shall be mounted such that they do not project forward of the front bumper or rearward of the rear bumper.
+D. The towing devices shall be mounted such that they do not project forward of the front bumper or rearward of the rear bumper.

-Note: Type A buses are exempt from this requirement for front tow hooks or eyes due to built-in crush zones.
+E. Type A public school buses are exempt from this requirement for front tow hooks or eyes due to built-in crush zones.
 Tow eyes or hooks shall be furnished and attached so they do not project beyond the front bumper.

-31. Transmission.
+31. Transmission

 Mechanical type transmission shall be synchromesh except first and reverse gears.
-Its design shall provide not less than four forward and one reverse speeds.
-With five-speed transmission, fifth gear shall be direct.
+Its design shall provide not less than five forward and one reverse speeds ; fifth gear shall be direct.

 Automatic transmissions are permissible when equipped with a parking pawl or approved parking brake system.

 Automatic transmissions incorporating a parking pawl shall have a transmission shifter interlock controlled by the application of the service brake to prohibit accidental engagement of the transmission.
-All non-parking pawl transmissions shall incorporate a park brake interlock that requires the service brake to be applied to allow release of the parking brake.
+All non-parking pawl transmissions shall incorporate a park brake interlock that requires the service brake to be applied to allow release of the parking brake (see item 5.F.).

-32. Turning Radius.
+32. Turning Radius

-Chassis with a wheel base of 264 inches or less shall have a right and left turning radius of not more than 42 ½ feet, curb to curb measurement.
+Chassis with a wheel base of 264 inches or less shall have a right and left turning radius of not more than 42 .5 feet, curb to curb measurement.

-Chassis with a wheel base over 264 inches shall have a right and left turning radius of not more than 44 ½ feet curb to curb measurement.
+Chassis with a wheel base over 264 inches shall have a right and left turning radius of not more than 44 .5 feet, curb to curb measurement.

-33. Weight Distribution.
+33. Weight Distribution

 Shall be established by chassis manufacturers’ engineering department.

-34. Wheels.
+34. Wheels

 A. Disc wheels are required.

-THE BUS BODY
+SPECIFICATIONS FOR THE PUBLIC SCHOOL BUS BODY

-35. Aisle.
+35. Aisle

 Minimum clearance of all aisles, including aisle (or passageway between seats) leading to emergency door shall be 12 inches.
 Aisles shall be unobstructed at all times.

-36. Back-up Alarm.
+36. Back-up Alarm

-An automatic audible alarm shall be installed behind the rear axle and shall comply with the published Backup Alarm Standards (SAE J994b), providing a minimum of 112 dBA, or shall have a variable volume feature that allows the alarm to vary from 87 dBA to 112 dBA sound level, staying at least 5 dBA above the ambient noise level.
+An automatic audible alarm shall be installed behind the rear axle and shall comply with the published SAE J994b (Backup Alarm Standards) providing a minimum of 112 decibels (dB), or shall have a variable volume feature that allows the alarm to vary from 87 dB to 112 dB sound level, staying at least 5 dB above the ambient noise level.

-37. Body Sizes.

-Sizes are based on knee-room clearance between rows of forward-facing seats, overall width, center aisle width, and average rump width.

-37. Bumper, Rear.
+37. Bumper, Rear

-Rear bumper shall be of pressed steel channel at least 3/16 of an inch by 9 ½ inches.
+Rear bumper shall be of pressed steel channel at least three sixteenth of an inch by 9 .5 inches.

 It shall be wrapped around back corners of bus.
 It shall extend forward at least 12 inches, measured from rear-most point of body at floor line.